scottroot-msft/Business-Process-Tracking-Level-Up/README.md

-# Introduction
-Business Process Tracking using Azure Integration Environments
+# Business Process Tracking using Azure Integration Environments (Preview)

+This repository serves as a Level Up reference and lab for learning how to monitor business processes using [Azure Integration Environments (Preview)](https://learn.microsoft.com/en-us/azure/integration-environments/overview).

 ## Business Scenario
-Hospital visit and patient management system.
+This is the Contoso American hospital visit and patient management system.
+In the USA, patients often will have their services billed to insurance to have their liability adjusted, and then the remainder of what insurance does NOT cover will be the responsibility of the patient to cover.

 Integraton events are used to manage patient visits and patient information.

-### Business Process Architecture
+### Business Process
 ![Hospital Tracking Business Process Architecture](docs/labs/images/patient-tracking-bus-process.png)

-## Architecture
+## Azure Services Leveraged
-The architecture is based on a microservices architecture.
-The following services are used:
+To follow along with the Level Up or on your own in the lab, a basic understanding of the following Azure resources is recommended:

 - [Logic Apps](https://learn.microsoft.com/en-us/azure/logic-apps/)
 - [Azure Service Bus](https://learn.microsoft.com/en-us/azure/service-bus-messaging/)